Sweet Potato Tacos

 Instructions

-- Peel and dice the sweet potatoes and place in a bowl
+- Peel and dice the sweet potatoes and place them in a bowl.

-- Stir and flip potatoes, and roast an additional 10 - 15 minutes, until the edges are crispy
+- Stir and flip the sweet potatoes, then roast for an additional 10-15 minutes, until the edges are crispy.

-- Cook over medium high heat for 7 - 10 minutes, until the onion is soft and translucent
+- Cook the onion and garlic over medium high heat for 7-10 minutes, until the onion is soft and translucent.

-- Add the drained black beans, lime juice, and cooked sweet potatoes and stir until heated through
+- Add the drained black beans, lime juice, and cooked sweet potatoes to the skillet and stir until heated through.

 Notes